Zootopia: Casting

 On May 6, 2015, Bateman and Ginnifer Goodwin were announced as having been cast, respectively, in the roles of Nick Wilde and Judy Hopps.
 The filmmakers chose Bateman because they wanted an actor who could bring "a funny yet heartfelt side" with "a wily, dry-witted sort of voice".
 Bateman described his character as "a crafty, sarcastic schemer", remarking on the role's similarity to many other roles he had done since he was 12.
 He explained that he had said to the directors: "'What kind of voice do you guys want me to do?'
 And they just looked at me like I was an idiot and said, 'Just do what you do.
 Just talk.'"

 Commenting on the casting of Goodwin, Moore said that she brought "very centered sweetness, tremendous heart and a great sense of humor"; he described Judy as "a little Pollyanna mixed with Furiosa".
 Goodwin stated about her character: "People mistake kindness for naïveté or stupidity, and she is a good girl through and through.
 But she's not a dumb bunny."

 Music

-The film's score is composed by Michael Giacchino, in his first feature-length project for Walt Disney Animation Studios, as he previously worked on several short films and television specials produced by the company, as well as multiple Pixar films.
+The film's score is composed by Michael Giacchino, in his first feature-length project for Walt Disney Animation Studios, as he previously worked on several short films and television specials produced by the studio, as well as multiple Pixar films.
 Recording took place from November 16–20, 2015, with an 80-piece orchestra conducted by Tim Simonec.
 In addition to her voice role of Gazelle, pop star Shakira also contributed an original song to the film titled "Try Everything", which was written by Sia and Stargate.
 The soundtrack was released on March 4, 2016, by Walt Disney Records.